shangqimonash/SDd/README.md

 ## Usage

 After compiling the project, three executable files of SDd will be generated.
-The first one is `SSETest`, which runs SDd client and server operations as a local procedure.
+The first one is `SDdTest`, which runs SDd client and server operations as a local procedure.
 This can be used to evaluate the performance of Aura with no communication cost.
 The other two files (`SDdServer` and `SDdClient`)  can be used to execute Aura in a networked environment.
 Particularly, the `SDdServer` starts an Apache Thrift server which can process the setup, update, query operations from the `SDdClient`.
 The results from these two executable file reflect the performance of Aura in real-world networks.

 All the above executable files can be executed without extra parameters.